 Photos of the streets and waterways around the old Turkish capital.

 Going back was every bit as exciting.
 With Turkey there’s a few new customs to get a handle on but nothing that gets in the way of having real conversations with the people you meet.
-The pace of the city varies exceptionally with busy streets, markets and roadside vendors contrasting with quiet timber streets over the harbour and little cafes tucked away in the lanes.the way in which commerce goes on in the streets seems so much more real than anything in Australia.
-Middle-aged guys that know their products, personally man their stalls and ensure that prices are always negotiable on everything from fruit to electronics.
+The pace of the city varies exceptionally with busy streets, markets and roadside vendors contrasting with quiet timber streets over the harbour and little cafes tucked away in the lanes.
+At the markets everyone seems to care about making a sale or at least convincing you of the merits of their wares.
+Everyone has a brother or a cousin that can get you a great deal of a carpet and busy stalls ensure that prices are always negotiable on everything from fruit to electronics.
 Everything seems much more personal when your city life is still built around local shops and restaurants rather than supermarket chains and fast food joints.
 That difference in day-to-day commerce seems to be more of a cultural imperative than an economic one and it’s one of the things that makes the city such an exciting place to explore.

-Since I was there last the prosperity of the city has increased by several orders of magnitude.
+Since the last time I was in Istanbul the prosperity of the city has increased exceptionally.
 In 2001 hyper-inflation had reached the point where the exchange rate was roughly 1,000,000 Turkish lira to the Australian dollar and Turkey was experiencing the worst economic depression in its history.
 Banking reforms and sweeping changes to economic policy that occurred as a result of the crisis undoubtedly helped limit the damage done to Turkey’s economy by the more recent Global Financial Crisis.
 On the drive into the city from Attaturk Airport I saw a whole lot of new high-rise construction and road projects and none of the outward signs of turmoil that were present in 2001.
 That progress has occurred in part due to a voracious government program of privatisation with road, rail, power and all sort of state-run enterprises being sold off to build capital and encourage foreign investment.